QuadroTim/amlta-project/README.md

 `data` contains only essential files that have small size.
 The remaining data can be found in the linked Google Drive.

+The folder structure shortly described:
+- all top level files + folders `schemas` and `ILCD` are ProBas data.
+  - main data that was used is in `ILCD/processes_json`.
+- `generated` contains data related to the synthesized question generation
+  - `tapas-eval-questions.jsonl` contains 100 rephrased then rewritten questions of the validation set
+  - the full set of generated questions are in `generated/questions/out`
+  - corresponding files including the syntactically generated query parameters are in files `generated/questions/batch_inputs/*_input.jsonl`
+- `jina-ft` contains intermediate outputs used for fine-tuning the jina model
+- `tapas-ft` contains checkpoints as well as training data used for fine tuning tapas